WilliamBjerglund/RoboCup-2024/README.md

 # RoboCup E24 (Design of Lego Mindstorm Robot) AAU

-This project is part of Computer Engineering 1.
-Semester at AAU, it is about teaching us the basics of code and getting us to make simple code do trickly things with hardware.
+This project was undertaken as part of the 1st semester in Computer Engineering at AAU.
+Its primary aim was to introduce us to the fundamentals of programming and challenge us to create simple code capable of performing complex tasks involving hardware.

-The project Involved us Designing a Lego Mindstorm Robot, we then had to Follow a Line, and execute certain Challenges along the way, such as picking up Flasks, moving Flasks, Going over Tilting ramps and navigating through a Wall without any lines or ground objects to help the robot but merely using visual sensors like ultrasound and touch.
+For this project, we designed and built a LEGO Mindstorms robot.
+Our task was to program the robot to follow a line and complete a series of challenges, such as picking up and moving flasks, navigating over tilting ramps, and maneuvering through a wall without relying on lines or ground markers.
+Instead, the robot relied solely on visual sensors, such as ultrasonic and touch sensors, to navigate its environment.